onedata/cluster-worker/README.md

  - From shell using script "cluster_worker" with argument "console" or "start".
 To generate start script, release of application must be created.

 To prepare cluster_worker to be started:
+ - Use command "make submodules" to initialize submodules
  - Use command "./make.py" to generate release,
  - Use "./make.py compile" to compile code only (faster than building release).